Tensions high as South Sudan faces unity government deadline

 JUBA, South Sudan (AP) — South Sudan's fragile peace deal is faltering less than a month before the country's president and armed opposition leader are meant to form a coalition government and begin the long recovery from a five-year civil war.

-Some doubt it is safe enough for opposition leader Riek Machar to return to the country by Nov.
+Some doubt it's safe enough for opposition leader Riek Machar to return to the country by Nov.
 12, when he would again serve as President Salva Kiir's deputy, an arrangement that has collapsed in fighting more than once.

 Machar won't return unless security measures are in place, including a 3,000-member force for his protection, said the opposition's deputy chairman, Henry Odwar.